Moon

 © Anthony Urbano | Bacoor, Philippines

-In eyepiece projection, an image is projected onto the camera’s sensor using an eyepiece.
-In this Saturn photo, I used a 4 in f/9 refractor and a 25 mm eyepiece to project an image onto the sensor of ASI 533 astronomy camera.
+In this Saturn photo, I used a Sky-Watcher Equinox 100ED refractor and a 25 mm eyepiece to project an image onto the sensor of ASI 533 astronomy camera.
 The magnification of the image depends on the focal length of the telescope, the focal length of the eyepiece, and separation between the eyepiece and the camera’s sensor.
 While longer telescopes, higher-power eyepieces, and wider separation between the eyepiece and the camera will produce more magnified images, the amount of detail that can be resolved will still depend on the aperture or the diameter of the telescope’s objective mirror or lens.

 For a complete list of astrophoto images, click here.